Senior Project Manager at Kwena - IT-Online

-My client is a leading software development company that delivers innovative software and hardware solutions for the Internet of Things (IoT) is looking for a Senior Project Manager to join their team in Centurion in Pretoria.
+My client, a leading software development company that delivers innovative software and hardware solutions for the Internet of Things (IoT), is looking for a Senior Project Manager with telecommunications experience, to join their team in Centurion, Pretoria.

 Ideal start date: as soon as possible.

-Successful candidate will be responsible for overseeing the end-to-end delivery of complex and highly technical solutions within the telecommunications, smart spaces, utilities, and heavy industries.
-Leading cross-functional teams, coordinating resources, and ensuring project objectives are delivered on time, within budget, and to the highest quality standards.
-Collaborate closely with internal stakeholders, external vendors, and customers to drive project success.
-Manage projects encompassing POC/POV (Proof of Concepts/Proof of Value) and mass IoT solution rollouts.
+Reporting to the Chief Programme Officer, the successful candidate will be responsible for overseeing the end-to-end delivery of complex and highly technical solutions within the telecommunications, smart spaces, utilities, and heavy industries.
+They will lead cross-functional teams, co-ordinate resources, and ensure project objectives are delivered on time, within budget, and to the highest quality standards.
+In addition, they will collaborate closely with internal stakeholders, external vendors, and customers to drive project success, as well as manage projects encompassing POC/POV (Proof of Concepts/Proof of Value) and mass IoT solution rollouts.

 - Project leadership: Take ownership of multiple IoT projects simultaneously, leading and inspiring cross- functional teams to achieve project goals and Influence and engage at an executive level.